summea/chortle/chortle-examples.md

     3) quit
     1

-    human  > what's up?
     bot    > Lovely day, isn't it?
-    human  > I guess
-    bot    > Hmm?
-    human  > I guess it's a lovely day bot    > Lovely day, isn't it?
     bot    > What is your name?
     human  > andy
     bot    > Nice to meet you!
     human  > what is your name?
-    bot    > Chortle
+    bot    > chortle
-    human  > nice to meet you, Chortle human  > what are your hobbies?
+    human  > nice to meet you
+    human  > what are your hobbies?
-    bot    > chatting sleeping
+    bot    > chatting
+    human  > oh really
+    human  > yes
+    bot    > Oh, how lovely!
-    human  > just those?
+    human  > haha
+    bot    > Do you like fruit?
-    human  > it's cool
+    human  > yes
+    bot    > Ah, I see.
-    human  > so...
+    human  > that's cool
-    human  > you there?
+    human  > do you like food?
-    bot    > Hey, andy, what is your favorite food? human  > bread rolls
+    bot    > What is your favorite food? human  > i like pizza
-    bot    > Hey, andy, do you like games? human  > no
-    bot    > Hey, andy, do you like fruit? human  > yes
+    bot    > What do you mean?
-    bot    > Oh, I like fruit too, lol bot    > Hmm?
-    human  > you do?
+    human  > oh, a food that is bad for you bot    > Ah, I see.
-    human  > you there?
+    human  > yeah
     bot    > Be seeing you!
-    human  > you have to go already? bot    > Hmm?
-    human  > something came up?
-    bot    > Hmm?
-    human  > haha, whatever
-    bot    > Hmm?
-    human  > talk to you later, then bot    > Oh, hey there!
-    human  > you want to talk?
-    bot    > Hmm?
-    human  > nevermind
+    human  > oh, okay
-    bot    > Hmm?
+    bot    > Ah, I see.
     human  > bye
-    bot    > Well, andy, I do need to be going!
+    bot    > Well, I need to be going!

     Want to see what I learned about you? yes